 > Dr Luciano Dalla-Pozza, Head of Department

 Luciano is Department Head and a Senior Staff Specialist at The Children's Hospital at Westmead.
 His research focuses on the management of acute leukaemia in children and adolescents, and the development of clinical trials in paediatric oncology.
-He leads numerous paediatric clinical trials within the CHW Oncology Unit, and is pioneering e-medicine advances to assist with clinical trials conduct.
+He leads numerous paediatric clinical trials within the Cancer Centre for Children, and is pioneering e-medicine advances to assist with clinical trials conduct.

 > Dr Peter Shaw, Head of BMT Services